botmeep/kahootSmash/README.md

 1. Install Python 3.8 (or higher) at [**python.org**](python.org).
 2. Open your terminal and run the command `pip install selenium`.
 3. Download [**chromedriver**](https://chromedriver.chromium.org/downloads).
- - Version 90.0.4430.24 of the chromedriver is already included.
  - Be sure to download the version that matches your chrome version.
 You can find your chrome version in Chrome Settings > About.
- - Place the chromedriver inside the same directory as the kahootSmash client.
+ - Place chromedriver.exe inside the same directory as the kahootSmash client.

 ## Usage
 1. Run the client (not the chromedriver).